johnbohunt/Filter.Regeneration/John/README.md

 This pressure should be below 700 torr
 Once the flow has started, you will open the bleed in valve which allows the Ar/H to vent to the outside world
 The vent will go up the chimney out of the lab
-Initially you will only want to open this vale somewhere between ¼ and ⅓ of fully open
+Initially you will only want to open this valve somewhere between ¼ and ⅓ of fully open
 Please be careful when opening this valve
 Be checking the pressure on the gauge nearest the filters
 Once stable flow is established, we will want to flow in a small amount of Ar/H mixture which has passed through the filters and monitor the Water and Oxygen content